gallaugher.com

 You totally didn’t recognize me – is that because you’re blind?

-I’m not blind (see above), but I also have a terrible memory for names & faces (a bad combo, especially when teaching ~450 students each year).
-I’m good with details though, so put an obscure fact on your wiki page – I’ll likely remember that (more than a decade later I still recall the tuba-playing disco-twin).
-So sorry if I can’t remember you, I don’t mean to seem insincere.
-This is simply a skill I wasn’t born with.
+I’m not blind (see above), but I also have a terrible memory for names & faces (a bad combo, especially when teaching ~200 students a semester).
+I’m good with details though, so put an obscure fact on your wiki page – I’ll likely remember that.
 Please refresh my memory when we meet again!
-And remember, there are M&Ms in the office, so there’s an incentive for a re-introduction!
+And remember, there is a gumball machine in the office, so there’s an incentive for you to drop by for a re-introduction!

 Who’s is that autographed poster of a mountain climber on your wall?